We have been talking about Heatmaps for quite some time now haven’t we?

 But It boils down to app store policies, be it Google’s or Apple’s; you see, CRO is all about constant testing.

-We A/B test a lot of things, and they usually need to be done fast, with mobile apps, we can’t do that.
+We A/B test many things, and they usually need to be done quickly.
+With mobile apps, we can’t do that.

-Every test would require an update for the app, and it’s not feasible to do it that way.
+Every test would require an app update, and it’s not feasible to do it that way.

 We do an average of 60 tests a month for our clients, that’s what 60 updates?